ryanpfalz/azure-devops-testplans-playwright/README.md

 # Running end-to-end Playwright tests in Azure DevOps with Test Plans

-This sample codebase demonstrates how to set up and run automated Playwright tests in Azure DevOps using Test Plans against a web application running on App Service in Azure.
+This sample codebase demonstrates how to set up and run automated Playwright tests integrated with Azure DevOps Test Plans against a web application running on App Service in Azure.
 <br>
 This example should be viewed as a foundation for modification and expansion into more complex applications.